Gilbert136/Organizational-Social-And-Interactive-Application-System-OSIAS-/server/README.md

-# Node.js Organizational Social And Interactive Application (OSIAS)
+# Server Organizational Social And Interactive Application (OSIAS)

 This is an internet interactive chat application using Node.js, Express, Passport and Mongoose.